 Lora has experience using, maintaining, and repairing an under-desk pedal exerciser.

-How to Use a Pedal Exerciser
+Working Out on a Pedal Exerciser

 A pedal exerciser is also called an under-desk bike.
 The equipment can be very elaborate with lots of bells and whistles, or it can be a simple tension knob with two pedals attached.
 I have used the latter now for one month, and it has pros and cons.
 Am I going to keep using it?
 Yes, but my experience has taught me some things along the way.
 I modified it and learned how to use it to get better results.